auth0/docs/articles/server-apis/aspnet-core-webapi/07-troubleshooting.md

 > Authorization failed for the request at filter 'Microsoft.AspNetCore.Mvc.Authorization.AuthorizeFilter'.

-To resolve this issue, ensure that your send the JWT as a bearer token
+To resolve this issue, ensure that your send the JWT as a bearer token in the Authorization header.

 ## 2. Did you configure the JWT middleware for the correct signing algorithm?